alexarnimueller/giraffe/README.md

 To benchmark the obtained representation, use `benchmark.py`.
 It relies on the [Chembench](https://github.com/shenwanxiang/ChemBench) repository, and optionally on the [CDDD](https://github.com/jrwnter/cddd) repository.
 Please follow the installation instructions described in their READMEs.

+## Examples
+The `examples` folder contains various scripts with examples on how to use the trained GIRAFFE models.
+Some examples reproduce figures presented in the corresponding publication.

 ## Contributing
 If you'd like to contribute to GIRAFFE, have a look at `CONTRIBUTING.md`.